andykuo0956/005-ml-group-project/03-ml-groupProject-code/readMe.md

 ### Running the Project

-1. Navigate to the project directory.
+1. Extract files from zip folder, navigate to the project directory, and install required libraries.

 2. Run the main.py script with the desired model type:
    ```bash